 Pets.com was a company based in San Francisco that sold pet products online.
-The company created quite a buzz with their advertising campaign a dog sock puppet interviewing people on the street and with their tagline “Pets.com.
+The company created quite a buzz with its advertising campaign, a dog sock puppet interviewing people on the street, and its tagline “Pets.com.
 Because pets can’t drive.”
-They also enticed some big investors such as Amazon.com.
+They also enticed some big investors, such as Amazon.com.
 But a defective business plan did not make up for the same.
 They had a tough time generating profits for their online pet supply as customers didn’t seem keen on waiting for their pet foods or other things to arrive.

 3. IPO Process (Webvan)

-3. IPO Process (Blackstone Group)
+4. IPO Process (Blackstone Group)

-4. IPO Process (Omeros)
+5. IPO Process (Omeros)

-5. IPO Process (VeraSun)
+6. IPO Process (VeraSun)

-6. IPO Process (Shanda Games)
+7. IPO Process (Shanda Games)

-Apart from the Biggest IPO Flops in History, we discussed above there have been many IPO’s that have gone down the drain.
-The truth is that it is just not possible to forecast the nature neither of stock nor about investor sentiments.
-Although what we can learn from these failed IPO ventures is that any company should comprehend well of what is being sold and how it is to be sold before putting across its stocks for trading publically. this is was all about the IPO Definition and the IPO Meaning
+Apart from the Biggest IPO Flops in History, as we discussed above, many IPOs have gone down the drain.
+The truth is that it is impossible to forecast the nature of stock or investor sentiments.
+These failed IPO ventures teach us that any company should thoroughly comprehend what it is selling and how it intends to sell it before making its stocks available for public trading.
+This is what IPO definition and IPO meaning are all about.